tomlobato/riff/README.md

 ## TODO

 - Pagination - on going
-- Rails and Activerecord support (on going) - on going
+- Rails and Activerecord support - on going
 - Full test coverage (currently it is around 90%) - on going
 - JSON API support
 - Project generator (`riff new my_api`)